A Computable Measure of Algorithmic Probability by Finite Approximations with an Application to Integer Sequences: A Levin-style algorithmic measure

 \end{proof}

 \begin{corollary} The sum of $m_k(s)$ for all strings $s$ is smaller than $1$ \end{corollary}

 \begin{proof} By Proposition~\ref{prop:subunit}, \eqref{eq:2} and~\eqref{eq:8}. \end{proof}

 The key property of $m_k(s)$ and $m(s)$ is their computability, given by Propositions~\ref{prop:computMK} and~\ref{teo:computM}, respectively.
 So these distributions cannot be universal, as Levin's Universal Distribution is non-computable.
 In spite of this, the computability of our distributions (and the possibility of approximating them with a reasonable computational effort), as we have shown, provides us with a tool to approximate the algorithmic probability of short binary strings.
-In some sense this is similar to what happens with other (computable) approximations to (uncomputable) Kolmogorov complexity, such as lossless compression algorithms, which in turn are estimators of the classical Shannon entropy rate, and unlike $m_k(s)$ and $m(s)$, are not able to find algorithmic patterns, not even in principle, unless a compression algorithm is designed to spot a specific one.
+In some sense this is similar to what happens with other (computable) approximations to (uncomputable) Kolmogorov complexity, such as common lossless compression algorithms, which in turn are estimators of the classical Shannon entropy rate (e.g. all those based in LZW, and unlike $m_k(s)$ and $m(s)$, are not able to find algorithmic content beyond statistical patterns, not even in principle, unless a compression algorithm is designed to seek a specific one.
 For example, the digital expansion of the mathematical constant $\pi$ is believed to be normal and therefore will contain no statistical patterns of the kind that compression algorithms can detect, yet there will be a (short) computer program that can generate it, or at least finite (and small) initial segments of $\pi$.